-These Think Tanks are R&D groups dealing with Economics as a complex adaptive system.
+These groups deal with Economics as a complex adaptive system.
 The objective of this activity is the development of 50-year economic scenarios for countries.
-These scenarios and plans are developed by Think Tanks organized with local ONGs using the unicist conceptual economic technology to manage the complex aspects of economic evolution.
+These scenarios and plans are developed by the Unicist R&D-Groups organized with local ONGs using the unicist conceptual economic technology to manage the complex aspects of economic evolution.
 The conceptual economic technology provides the information on the objects that influence economic evolution.
 Its integration with conceptual anthropology allows managing the social, political and economic scenarios as a unified field.
-Think Tanks are integrated by teams that include local conceptual economists, educators specialized in superior education, anthropologists and jurists.
+R&D-Groups are integrated by teams that include local conceptual economists, educators specialized in superior education, anthropologists and jurists.

 The development of the unicist conceptual approach to country future scenarios was triggered by the need to find a structural solution to the multiple failures in applying economic solutions to different countries.